-After leaving the Journal in 1992, Pearlstine spent a year launching Smart Money magazine for the Journal's parent, Dow Jones & Company, and for Hearst.
+After leaving the Journal in 1992, Norm spent a year launching Smart Money magazine for the Journal's parent, Dow Jones & Company, and for Hearst.
 He then spent a year as a general partner of Friday Holdings L.P., a multimedia investment company.

-He has received numerous honors over the course of his journalism career.
+Norm has received numerous honors over the course of his journalism career.
 In January 2005, the American Society of Magazine Editors named Pearlstine the recipient of its Lifetime Achievement Award and inducted him into the Magazine Editors' Hall of Fame.
 He was honored with the Loeb Lifetime Achievement Award for Distinguished Business and Financial Journalism in 2000.
 He received the National Press Foundation's Editor of the Year Award in 1989.

-Pearlstine serves on the boards of the Carnegie Corporation, the Committee to Protect Journalists, the Tribeca Film Institute, and the Watson Institute for International Relations.
-He serves on the advisory boards of the City University of New York's Graduate School of Journalism and the Scripps Howard School of Journalism and Communications at Hampton University, and he is co-chair of the Center on Communication Leadership and Policy at the USC Annenberg School of Communications.
-He is also a member of the Council on Foreign Relations and the American Academy of Arts and Sciences.
-He served as President and CEO of The American Academy in Berlin from 2006 through 2011.
+He is co-chair of the Center on Communication Leadership and Policy at the USC Annenberg School of Communications.
+He also serves on the boards of the Tribeca Film Institute and InsideClimate News and on the advisory board of the Scripps Howard School of Journalism and Communications at Hampton University.
+He is a Senior Advisor to the Committee to Protect Journalists and a member of the Council on Foreign Relations and the American Academy of Arts and Sciences.
+He served as President and CEO of the American Academy in Berlin from 2006 through 2011.

-Pearlstine is the author of OFF THE RECORD: The Press, the Government, and the War over Anonymous Sources, published by Farrar, Straus and Giroux in June 2007.
+He is the author of OFF THE RECORD: The Press, the Government, and the War over Anonymous Sources, published by Farrar, Straus and Giroux in June 2007.

-He is married to Jane Boon Pearlstine, Ph.D., a writer and researcher on technology and policy.
+Norm is married to Jane Boon Pearlstine, Ph.D., a writer and researcher on technology and policy.